Open-independent, open-locating-dominating sets: structural aspects of some classes of graphs

 \begin{mytheorem}[\cite{cappelle2019}] If $S \subseteq V(G)$ is an $OLD_{oind}$-set of a graph $G$, then ($i$) each $v \in S$ is open-dominated exactly by $S$ once, and ($ii$) each $v\in V(G)\setminus S$ is open-dominated by $S$ at least twice. \end{mytheorem}

-Seo and Slater \cite{Seo-Slater-2017} showed that {\sc OLD-OIND} is an $\mathcal{NP}$-complete problem.
-This result was recently extended to complementary prisms of a given graph $G$ \cite{cappelle2020}.
-We use similar ideas to those in \cite{lu2002} for efficient edge domination, showing that OLD-OIND is $\mathcal{NP}$-complete even for planar bipartite graphs by polynomial reduction from the following decision problem.
+Seo and Slater \cite{Seo-Slater-2017} presented some results about $OLD_{oind}$-sets in trees.
+The authors showed that every leaf and its neighbor are contained in any $OLD_{oind}$-set of any tree $T$, if $T$ has such a set.
+Furthermore, they recursively defined the collection of trees that have unique $OLD_{oind}$-sets.
+On the other hand, they showed that \textsc{OLD-OIND} is an $\mathcal{NP}$-complete problem for general graphs.
+They present a reduction from the 3-SAT problem.
+Indeed, by reducing from the $\mathcal{NP}$-complete problem Planar 3-SAT, it is possible to prove $\mathcal{NP}$-completeness for planar graphs by using their construction.
+Recently, it was proved that \textsc{OLD-OIND} is $\mathcal{NP}$-complete for the complementary prisms of a given graph $G$ \cite{cappelle2020}.
+We use similar ideas to those in \cite{lu2002} for efficient edge domination, showing that \textsc{OLD-OIND} is $\mathcal{NP}$-complete even for the special cases when $G$ is either a planar bipartite graph of maximum degree five and girth six or a planar subcubic graph of girth nine, by polynomial reduction from the following decision problem.

 \begin{flushleft} \fbox{ }

 \end{flushleft}